I’ve been asked many times about my opinion on short selling, here it is…

-Short selling causes the prices of shorted stocks to overshoot when they go up and overshoot when they go down.
+Short selling causes the prices of shorted stocks to overshoot on the way up and overshoot on the way down.

 This is because when a stock goes up in price, more and more short sellers get margin calls which forces these short sellers to buy shares in order to cover their positions which creates artificial demand for the stock which in turn drives the price up even further.

 On the other hand, when the price of a stock is going down, short sellers have a tendency to short the stock even more which means they will borrow shares from people who don’t necessarily want to sell and sell these shares creating artificial supply which drives the price down even further.

 This is on of the reasons why the SEC temporarily banned short selling on around 1,000 financial institutions during the financial crisis of 2008.

 Most commentators on this topic are in agreement that short selling is Haram.
 The most commonly cited reasons are the following:

 1- You are not allowed to sell something you’ve borrowed.